ibm-cloud-docs/devsecops/devsecops-cos-bucket-evidence.md

 ## Configuring your bucket
 {: #cd-devsecops-cos-bucket-config}

-To configure your {{site.data.keyword.cos_short}} bucket to act as a compliance evidence locker as part of a continuous integration or continuous delivery pipeline, you can use the following information as a guide.
-The pipeline or toolchain template scripts do not set up the locker in {{site.data.keyword.cos_short}}.
+To configure your Cloud {{site.data.keyword.cos_short}} bucket to act as a compliance evidence locker as part of a continuous integration or continuous delivery pipeline, you can use the following information as a guide.
+The pipeline or toolchain template scripts do not set up the locker in Cloud {{site.data.keyword.cos_short}}.

-It is recommended that you set up a dedicated {{site.data.keyword.cos_short}} instance for compliance-related storage as evidence lockers must be created in-boundary to your applications.
+It is recommended that you set up a dedicated Cloud {{site.data.keyword.cos_short}} instance for compliance-related storage as evidence lockers must be created in-boundary to your applications.
 [Learn more](#cd-devsecops-cos-bucket-resiliency).
 {: tip}

 ## Naming your bucket
 {: #cd-devsecops-cos-bucket-content-format}

-{{site.data.keyword.cos_short}} object names consist of the following components:
+Cloud {{site.data.keyword.cos_short}} object names consist of the following components:

 ```bash
 {NAMESPACE} / {PIPELINE_RUN_ID} / {TYPE} / {FILE_NAME} _ {HASH}